 Marijuana: The Basics

-As you may know, marijuana is decriminalized and is becoming legal in many cities and states throughout the country.
+As you may know, marijuana is decriminalized and is legal in many cities and states throughout the country.
 This natural substance, which is rich with THC, is also known as cannabis and weed.
-Weed can either be smoked or ingested orally.
+Weed can either be smoked in various ways or ingested orally.

 Effects of Using Marijuana

-The effects of smoking or ingesting weed begin between 15 and 30 minutes after using and typically last one hour to three hours.
-While the effects vary for everyone, most users will experience some sort of “high.”
+While the effects vary by individual, most users will experience some sort of “high.”
 Side effects of using marijuana may include: